How to make jelly

 The two methods of making jelly follow:

-Standard or long boil method — Extracted juice and sugar are boiled long enough to form a gel.
+Standard or long boil method: Extracted juice and sugar are boiled long enough to form a gel.
 This method should be used only for fruits that contain an adequate amount of pectin.
-It is not possible to use commercially canned juices because they do not contain sufficient pectin.
+It isn't possible to use commercially canned juices because they don't contain sufficient pectin.
 This type of jelly has a richer flavor than pectin-added jelly.
 The most difficult part of this method is knowing when the jelly is done.

 Here are the directions for making a jelly by each method.
 Many recipes for jelly products appear in cookbooks or the leaflets in pectin products.
 Check any recipe to determine which type it is before starting to prepare the jelly.
 When making jelly, work in small cooking lots.
 Don't try to double or triple the recipe.
 This often results in a very poor quality product.

 Standard or long boil